ndean06/SOC-Automation-Lab/README.md

-# SOC-Automation-Lab
-# Active Directory with PowerShell Automation Home Lab
+# SOC Automation Home Lab

 ## Objective
+TO build a fully functional home lab with responsive capabilities and a case management system to simulate a real SOC enviorment

 ### Key Goals
+[Replace with the project's key goals]
 <strong>Active Directory Configuration and Management:</strong>
 <br>-To establish a fully functional Active Directory environment that simulates enterprise setups
 <br><strong>PowerShell Automation Mastery:</strong>